The journey detail screen has a lot of information on the same hierarchic level.

 Going back to the planner can be done by tapping the journey details in the top bar or the ‘planner’ button on the bottom bar.
 Going back with the regular back button is also possible, of course.

 When travellers tap on a journey, a card shows up displaying their journey details.
 The card overlays the results screen, again communicating to people where they are in the app and giving it a modern aesthetic.

 The card can be closed by swiping down on it or by tapping the handle in the upper part.

 The main issue with the current screen is that it's very busy and missing a clear hierarchy.
 All elements are screaming for the viewer's attention.

-Once again, departure and arrival times, the lenght of the journey and transfer are the most important information travellers want to keep an eye on, so we brought these elements forward in a bold and visible manner while also establishing hierarchy.
+Once again, departure and arrival times, the length of the journey and transfer are the most important information travelers want to keep an eye on, so we brought these elements forward in a bold and visible manner while also establishing hierarchy.